lapnd/httdes.github.io/fpgaguide.md

 Remember to switch the switches above the LCD to UP-UP-DOWN-UP-DOWN, then open vivado, open hardware manager, open target board, auto connect.

-About the cable driver:

-	$ cd to [installation path]/Vivado/2016.4/data/xicom/cable_drivers/lin64/install_script/install_drivers
-	then run the script "$ sudo ./install_drivers"

 Vivado direct programming:

 	a. right-click on the xc7vx485t_0